annemarie-sharp/annemarie-sharp/README.md

 ## Anne-Marie Sharp
 <br>
-Some analysts learn the tools and then find a field.
-I learned the field first — and then I built the tools around it.
+Some analysts learn the tools first and then find a field.
+I learned the field first and then built the tools around it.

 &nbsp;

-I'm a healthcare data analyst with a foundation in biomedical science and clinical laboratory work.
-That means when I look at a healthcare dataset, I'm not just seeing rows and columns.
-I'm seeing the decisions those records inform, the gaps that create liability, and the patterns that don't show up until someone who understands the clinical context knows where to look.
+I'm a healthcare data analyst with a background in biomedical science and clinical laboratory practice.
+My work focuses on using data to better understand healthcare systems, patient outcomes, and the challenges that affect the quality of care.

-I work with health systems, research databases, and operational data — cleaning it, structuring it, modelling it, and translating it into something organisations can act on.
-My projects span hospital billing analysis, ICD-10 clinical coding, patient demographic profiling, microbiome research curation, and treatment outcome analysis.
-The thread running through all of it: rigour, clarity, and the refusal to leave ambiguity in the data undocumented.

-Currently contributing to the BugSigDB microbiome database at Bioconductor and co-mentoring open source contributors at Outreachy.
+Through personal projects, I've explored topics including continuity of care, hospital billing, patient demographics, and treatment outcomes using SQL, Excel, and Power BI.
+Alongside this, I contribute to the BugSigDB Microbiome Study Curation Project at Bioconductor, where I curate research data and co-mentor Outreachy contributors in an international open-source community.

+I'm particularly interested in using data to answer meaningful healthcare questions and support better clinical and public health decision-making.

 ---